Haddox/prot_stab_analysis_pipeline/README.md

 # Computational pipeline for analyzing data from the high-throughput protein-stability assay

 This directory contains a computational pipeline for analyzing data from the high-throughput protein-stability assay from [Rocklin et al, 2017, Science](https://doi.org/10.1126/science.aan0693).
+Much of the code that makes up the pipeline is derived from the Rocklin et al. paper.

+## External dependencies

+Carrying out the pipeline requires multiple external dependencies.
+I have created a [`Conda`](https://conda.io/docs/index.html) environment with nearly all required dependencies.
+This environment can be recreated using the [`environment.yml`](environment.yml) file.
+Detailed instructions for doing so are described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

+However, there is one dependency (`pymc3`) that does not yet work when I install it in the environment via `Conda`.
+Using a `Conda`-installed version of this module in the environment gives rise to an error message.
+I will try to troubleshoot this soon.
+But, in the meantime, I found that a viable workaround has been to install `pymc3` in my root directory, instead of in the `Conda` environment.

+In the end, the way I got everything to work is to do the following steps in sequencential order:

+* First, *outside* of the `Conda` environment, install `pymc3` and other modules listed in the file `requirements.txt` using the command:

+    ```pip install -r requirements.txt```

+* Next, use `Conda` to install all other modules from the [`environment.yml`](environment.yml) file, as described above.
+By default, `pymc3` was not reinstalled in the environment since it already exists externally.

+Ultimately, these steps should provide all necessary external dependencies.
+To run the pipeline, the `Conda` environment first needs to be activated using the command:

+    ```source activate myenv```

+where `myenv` should be replaced with the name of the `Conda` environment you created above.

 ## How to run the pipeline

 The pipeline is in the form of a series of `Python` scripts that are contained in the directory called `scripts/`.
-The entire pipeline can be run by calling the script `compute_ec50_values_from_deep_sequencing_data.py` with the appropriate command-line arguments, which are described below:
+The entire pipeline can be run by calling the script `compute_ec50_values_from_deep_sequencing_data.py`.
+If you are using a `Conda` environment (see above), you must first activate it using the command:

+    ```source activate myenv```

+where `myenv` should be replaced with the name of the `Conda` environment you created above.
+Next, call the script `compute_ec50_values_from_deep_sequencing_data.py` with the appropriate command-line arguments, as described below.
+All arguments are required:

+    ```
+    python compute_ec50_values_from_deep_sequencing_data.py [-h] [--designed_sequences_file DESIGNED_SEQUENCES_FILE] [--experimental_summary_file EXPERIMENTAL_SUMMARY_FILE] [--fastq_dir FASTQ_DIR] [--pear_path PEAR_PATH] [--output_dir OUTPUT_DIR]
+    ```

 * `--designed_sequences_file` : the path to a CSV file giving the name and protein sequence for each input design.
 See [here](data/Rocklin_2017_Science/designed_protein_sequences.csv) for an example.
 In this file, each row specifies a design and each column specifies information about that design.
 This file must have the following columns:
     * `name` : a unique name for the design